 the Sunni.
 Sound familiar?

-second caliph, Omar, continued spreading Islam and entered Jerusalem just
+The second caliph, Omar, continued spreading Islam and entered Jerusalem

-28 years after Mohammed’s vision in the cave.
-Christians were neither massacred
+just 28 years after Mohammed’s vision in the cave.
+Christians were neither

-nor persecuted and their holy places were respected, Still no reaction from
+massacred nor persecuted and their holy places were respected, Still no reaction

-the whole Christians and Jews did well under Islamic rule with taxation lower
+On the whole Christians and Jews did well under Islamic rule with taxation

-than it had been under Byzantium and their talents well utilised by the conquerors.
+lower than it had been under Byzantium and their talents well utilised by the

-Egypt was next to fall and 90 years after Mohammed’s vision all of Roman
+conquerors.
+Egypt was next to fall and 90 years after Mohammed’s vision all

 the Shiite branch continued.
 Much of today’s troubles in Iraq involves Sunni